Paulina Porizkova: Television work

 Porizkova was part of the panel of judges on America's Next Top Model (ANTM), starting on Cycle 10, replacing fashion icon Twiggy.

 Porizkova continued to conduct regular weekly evaluations of ANTM participants on the show until she announced during a 12 May 2009, appearance on The Late Late Show with Craig Ferguson that she had been fired from the show.
 Although Porizkova maintained she was told by producers that she had an "ego problem," especially when she "consistently complained" about Tyra Banks' reported lateness to the set, ANTM executive producer Ken Mok and Banks released a statement claiming Porizkova's firing was due to "the current state of the economy," forcing ANTM to "make major budget cuts…unfortunately, Paulina was a casualty of these cuts."
 When questioned by ABC News journalist Cynthia McFadden about the firing of Porizkova as well as former ANTM colleague, Janice Dickinson, both of whom had complained Banks was "difficult," Banks refused to address the issue.

 She appeared on Andy Warhol's Fifteen Minutes.

-Porizkova was a participant on Dancing with the Stars, in spring 2007 but was voted off on the first results show which aired on 27 March 2007.
+Porizkova was a participant on the fourth season of Dancing with the Stars in spring 2007, but was voted off on the first results show which aired on 27 March 2007.

 In 2009 and 2010, she played Clarissa on about five episodes of the CBS Daytime soap opera As the World Turns.
 Porizkova appeared in the fourth episode of Celebrity Ghost Stories second season.